renatoargh/snippets/README.md

 # snippets
 General code snippets.

-### How do I get the average of a series os values from stdin?
+### How do I get the average from a series of values from stdin?

 Say you have the file:
 ```text